Embed This Data

 - FDI Inflow:

-Lithuania’s top individual income and corporate tax rates are 15 percent.
-Small companies are subject to a 5 percent rate.
-Other taxes include an inheritance tax and a value-added tax (VAT).
-The overall tax burden is 16 percent of gross domestic income.
-Government spending equals 38 percent of GDP, and public debt equates to 40 percent of the economy.
-The government was recently released from the EU’s excessive deficit procedure.
+Lithuania’s top individual and corporate income tax rates are 15 percent.
+Other taxes include an inheritance tax and a value-added tax.
+The overall tax burden equals 16 percent of total domestic income.
+Government spending amounts to 34.7 percent of GDP.
+The budget deficit has been declining, and public debt equals slightly less than 40 percent of total annual domestic output.

 Business formation and operation are possible without bureaucratic interference, and no minimum capital is required.
 Despite some reform, relatively stringent employment protections perpetuate labor market rigidity.
 Adoption of the euro in January 2015 reduced systemic risks relating to euro-denominated debt but led the government to increase its monitoring and control of prices during the transition from the lita.

 EU members have a 1 percent average tariff rate.
 Trade agreements are currently being negotiated with countries that include the United States and Japan.
 Several state-owned enterprises operate in Lithuania.
 Offering a wide range of banking and financing services, the financial sector remains competitive and relatively stable.
 Capital markets are small but function well.